 Research conducted recently indicated that 80% of suppliers believe they offer their customers the best services.
 Only 8% of the customers, however, indicated that their expectations were met by their suppliers.
+Which begs the questions, how do you ensure you excel in customer experience?

 This is not just a statistic; it is a big discrepancy between the expectations in service delivery and execution.
 The situation is even worse when it comes to B2B customers in comparison to their B2C counterparts.